 Review summary: Nikon D5300 vs Pentax K-1

-So what is the bottom line?
-Which of the two cameras – the Nikon D5300 or the Pentax K-1 – has the upper hand?
+So how do things add up?
+Is the Nikon D5300 better than the Pentax K-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).